ylc395/joplin-plugin-note-link-system/README.md

 ## RoadMap

 - Style beautifying
-- Support Quick Link to current note
-- Support finding referrer of current note
 - An Outlink panel to show links(to other Joplin note or Web page) in current note.
+- display metadata of referrer
 - ...

 Any PR / Issue / Discussion is welcome!